Rugby Union South Australia: History

+South Australia had minimal connection to rugby union in the 19th and early 20th centuries.
+A rare exception was James Allen, born in Adelaide in 1855, who became in 1875 the first Australian-born undergraduate to play for the Cambridge University rugby union XV.
+Since 1885 sporadic rugby union clubs and teams came and went, primarily to play against sailors from visiting British Navy ships.
+In 1888 the first British Lions tourists included Adelaide on their itinerary, playing Australian rules football against local SAFA clubs and one rugby union match at the Adelaide Oval, easily defeating a 'South Australia' team of English ex-pats organised by Rugby School 'old boy' Henry Allerdale Grainger.

 The SA Rugby Union was established in 1932 after journalist Ian Sabey, from The Advertiser, convened a public meeting.
 This meeting resulted in the formation of the Adelaide Rugby Club, with enough players to field two 7-a-side teams.
 Interest in the sport grew, and by the end of that year, the Royal Australian Navy, Adelaide University and the Waratahs were ready to field teams in a local competition.

-Rugby in the Adelaide area grew quickly and within a year, South Australia had fielded a team against Victoria for its first interstate match.
+Rugby union in the Adelaide area grew quickly and within a year, South Australia had fielded a team against Victoria for its first interstate match.
+The standard of the local competition and state team improved markedly following ex-England rugby union international, Australian-born Garnet Vere Portus, becoming a resident of Adelaide in 1935.

 Rugby League benefited in the 1940s, when the Port Adelaide Rugby Union team fractured and changed codes.
 Over the following two decades, rugby grew across the metropolitan region and by the 1950s, South Australia boasted eight clubs.
 In 1951, with the competition and therefore financial risks growing, it was decided that it was in the Union's best interest to become an incorporated body.
 In the 1950s, 1960s, and early 1970s, the South Australian representative team competed in the Southern States Carnivals against Western Australia, Victoria and Tasmania.
 The SARU financed its own tour of Queensland and ACT in 1971, playing in Canberra, Toowoomba, and Brisbane.